juliannatruitt/ASE220-Assignment02/README.md

-# ASE220-Assignment02
+# ASE220-Assignment04

 ### Contributors:
 - Julianna Truitt
     - Did the bootstrap modal.
 Make a function for it on the functions.js and made cooresponding event listseners on the index.html page.
-- Isha Nepal
+- Julianna Truitt
-    I worked on the creating the details.html page, added the icons for gender and ages from bootstrap and adding the details of the pets on the cards.
+    - I worked on adding more pets and images to our file and some CSS.
 - Garrett Kinder
     I worked on the view more pets button and some additional CSS formatting.